panoramic view of cattedrale san nicolo from chiesa santa chiara in noto

 Planning a trip to Eastern Sicily?

-I got you covered!
+I got you covered with our 5 day itinerary!
 We just loved exploring this region.
 People are very nice and helpful, food is to die for, and lifestyle is straight out from la dolce vita manual.
 How could you ask for more?
 Well it’s Italy baby!
 Are you planning a trip to il bel paese?
 Check out more guides and itineraries in our Italy

 Have you liked our Noto Travel Guide?
 Sharing is caring!